 Self-reported health status is a general measure of health-related quality of life (HRQoL) in a population.
-Measuring HRQoL helps characterize the burden of disabilities and chronic diseases in a population.
-Self-reported health status is a widely used measure of people’s health-related quality of life.
-In addition to measuring how long people live, it is important to also include measures that consider how healthy people are while alive.
+Measuring HRQoL helps characterize the experience of people with disabilities and people living with chronic conditions in a population.
+Self-reported health status is a widely used measure of people’s HRQoL.
+In addition to measuring how long people live, it is important to also include measures of how well people live.

-The use of self-rated health as a measure to compare health status benefits from its comprehensive, inclusive, and non-specific nature.
-Furthermore, a meta-analysis of the association between mortality and a single item assessing self-rated health found that people with “poor” self-rated health had a twofold higher mortality risk than persons with “excellent” self-rated health.
-This analysis concludes that a single measure that takes little time to collect and can be captured routinely is appropriate for measuring health among large populations.
-A study that investigated the reliability of the HRQoL questions included in BRFSS found high retest reliability for the self-reported health measure.
+The use of self-rated health as a measure to compare health status benefits from its comprehensive, inclusive, and non-specific nature.1 Furthermore, a meta-analysis of the association between mortality and a single item assessing self-rated health found that people who reported “poor” self-rated health had a mortality risk twice as high as people who reported “excellent” self-rated health.2 Self-reported health is a measure that takes little time to collect and can be routinely captured for measuring health among large populations.2 A study that investigated the reliability of the HRQoL questions included in BRFSS found high retest-reliability for the self-reported health measure.3

-Self-reported health outcomes differ by race/ethnicity, in part, because cultural differences in reporting patterns due to different definitions of health may exist.
-It is important to be aware of these differences when comparing across population groups.
+Self-reported health outcomes differ by race and ethnicity, in part, because cultural differences in reporting patterns due to different definitions of health may exist.4 It is important to be aware of these differences when comparing across population groups.

 Key Measure Methods